ppy/osu-wiki/news/2023/2023-06-24-new-featured-artist-passchooo.md

 ![](https://assets.ppy.sh/artists/366/header.jpg)

-While [**passchooo**](https://osu.ppy.sh/users/6469085) has been a producer and vocalist for nearly their whole life, they only began to gain recognition on osu! after the speed remix [mrekk took over his WHAT](https://www.youtube.com/watch?v=5Rh8Cidvbrg&t=31s).
+While ::**passchooo**::{ user-id=6469085 } has been a producer and vocalist for nearly their whole life, they only began to gain recognition on osu! after the speed remix [mrekk took over his WHAT](https://www.youtube.com/watch?v=5Rh8Cidvbrg&t=31s).

 After being put on the radar, **passchooo**'s hip-hop-adjacent music has gained an audience here on osu! too, and with their upcoming release of *The Roundtable II*'s background soundtrack, they're only getting started.